Florida Circumnavigational Saltwater Paddling Trail

 launch site on the west side of the swimming beach.

-side trip, you can take Sister's Creek (just west of Sombrero Beach) and
+As a side trip, you can take Sister’s Creek (just west of Sombrero

-then paddle through a labyrinth of shallow mangrove
+Beach) and then paddle through a labyrinth of shallow mangrove tunnels

-tunnels that wind through Boot Key, but be careful not to become lost!
+that wind through Boot Key, but be careful not to become lost!
+Once on

-Once on the trail again, you’ll cruise alongside a famous Keys
+the trail again, you’ll cruise alongside a famous Keys landmark—the

-landmark—the Seven Mile Bridge just past Marathon.
-You can view the new
+Seven Mile Bridge just past Marathon.
+You can view the new bridge, built

-bridge, built in 1982, as well as the longest surviving bridge segment
+in 1982, as well as the longest surviving bridge segment of Flagler’s

-of Flagler’s railroad.
-Imagine the work that went into the original
+railroad.
+Imagine the work that went into the original bridge.
+Top

-bridge.
-Top quality cement was imported from Europe.
-Huge floating
+quality cement was imported from Europe.
+Huge floating concrete mixers

-of workmanship and materials.
-The new bridge is also acclaimed as a
+materials.
+The new bridge is also acclaimed as a major architectural and

 A little over two miles down the old bridge from Knight’s Key, you can

-Pigeon Key originally housed workers for the Flagler Railroad.
-What
+originally housed workers for the Flagler Railroad.
+What survives are

-survives are eight restored Flagler-era buildings.
-Be sure to land on
+eight restored Flagler-era buildings.
+Be sure to land on the beach on

-the beach on the north side of Pigeon Key.
-There is an
+the north side of Pigeon Key.
+There is an entrance fee.

 Primitive camping is on Molasses Key, a private island just over half